Jane Franklin: Interactions with the indigenous people

-In June 1843 a request came from Mithinna´s step-father Palle through Robert Clark, a teacher at Flinder´s island, that the Franklin´s return his step-daughter.
+In June 1843 a request came from Mithinna's step-father Palle through Robert Clark, a teacher at Flinders Island, that the Franklin's return his step-daughter.
 Sir John refused and admonished Clark to not meddle in the affairs of others.
 However a month later in August 1843, the couple left Mathinna at Queen's Orphan School in Hobart.

 End of husband's tenure as governor

 In August that same year the Franklins were taken aback when Sir John Yardley-Wilmot arrived in Tasmania announcing that he was the new appointed governor of Van Diemen's Land.
 John Montagu, who had served as colonial secretary for Sir John but had been dismissed for his antagonism towards the Franklins and for his insubordination towards Sir John had returned to Britain with stories publicised in the British newspapers about the bad leadership of Sir John.
 Montagu also accused him of being ruled by his wife, a claim that was believed by the Undersecretary of State for the Colonies James Stephen and Lord Stanley to recall Sir John.

 This meant that Lady Franklin and Sir John had to leave their home quite hastily and sell many of their possessions and return to England.
 They would arrive in Britain the following year, and the Franklins set about to restore their tarnished reputation.

 This was done by Lady Franklin authoring a book under the name of her husband defending his actions titled "Narrative of Some Passages in the History of Van Diemen´s Land" as well as financially supporting authors such as the explorer Paweł Strzelecki´s Physical Description of New South Wales.
 Accompanied by a Geological Map, Sections and Diagrams, and Figures of the Organic Remains (1845) that were highly favourable of Sir John and Lady Franklin.

 Shortly after their arrival Sir John had applied to being in charge of leading a polar expedition in search of the Northwest passage.